MicrosoftDocs/azure-media-services/media-services/previous/media-services-manage-channels-overview.md

 * A camera that is used to broadcast an event.
 * A live video encoder that converts signals from the camera to streams that are sent to a live streaming service.

     Optionally, multiple live time synchronized encoders.
-For certain critical live events that demand very high availability and quality of experience, it is recommended to employ active-active redundant encoders with time synchronization to achieve seamless failover with no data loss.
+For certain critical live events that demand very high availability and quality of experience, you should employ active-active redundant encoders with time synchronization to achieve seamless failover with no data loss.
 * A live streaming service that enables you to do the following:

   * ingest live content using various live streaming protocols (for example RTMP or Smooth Streaming),